-This tutorial introduces the reader to Gaussian process regression as a tool to model, actively explore and exploit unknown functions.
+This tutorial introduces the reader to Gaussian process regression as an expressive tool to model, actively explore and exploit unknown functions.
 Gaussian process regression is a powerful, non-parametric Bayesian approach towards regression problems that can be utilized in exploration and exploitation scenarios.
 This tutorial aims to provide an accessible introduction to these techniques.
-We will introduce Gaussian processes as a distribution over functions used for Bayesian non-parametric regression and demonstrate different applications of it.
-Didactic examples will include a simple regression problem, a demonstration of kernel-encoded prior assumptions, a pure exploration scenario within an optimal design framework, and a bandit-like exploration-exploitation scenario where the goal is to recommend movies.
-Beyond that, we describe a situation in which an additional constraint (not to sample below a certain threshold) needs to be accounted for and summarize recent psychological experiments utilizing Gaussian processes.
-Software and literature pointers will be provided.
+We will introduce Gaussian processes which generate distributions over functions used for Bayesian non-parametric regression, and demonstrate their use in applications and didactic examples including simple regression problems, a demonstration of kernel-encoded prior assumptions and compositions, a pure exploration scenario within an optimal design framework, and a bandit-like exploration-exploitation scenario where the goal is to recommend movies.
+Beyond that, we describe a situation modelling risk-averse exploration in which an additional constraint (not to sample below a certain threshold) needs to be accounted for.
+Lastly, we summarize recent psychological experiments utilizing Gaussian processes.
+Software and literature pointers are also provided.